 Clearly, since the settlement, the country, along with the rest of the world, has been hit with the impact of the Covid-19 pandemic.
-The UK is suffering the economic shock of the pandemic and lockdown restrictions, and the government has a significant challenge to resolve over the next few months and years.
-The timing of the Spending Review is uncertain, and while Uplift is expected to be continued, the funding outlook is not clear given there could be another period of austerity required to balance the government's books.
+The UK is in recession, and the government has a significant economic challenge to resolve over the next few months and years.
+The Spending Review has been put back a year, and while Uplift is expected to be continued, the funding outlook is uncertain given there could be another period of austerity required to balance the government's books.
 The prudent assumptions made in the MTFP are now even more appropriate.
-The Constabulary is now halfway through the process of the new round of strategic financial planning, and will consult with the PCC in this process, and needs to take the new post Covid-19 funding risks into account.
+The Constabulary is now beginning the process of the new round of strategic financial planning, and will consult with the PCC in this process, and needs to take the new post Covid-19 funding risks into account.
 There are no going concern issues as a result, as funding to police forces will continue, but there may be risks to the levels of service currently offered.